 "Checklist for Telework (Nomad) Visa"

-Copy of the complete passport valid and in force.
-The passport must be valid for at least 1 year and have two blank pages.
+1. Valid passport and copy of all pages.
+The passport must be valid for at least 1 year and must have two blank pages.
 Passports issued more than 10 years ago will not be accepted.

-Visa application form signed by the teleworker.
-Each applicant, or his/her representative, shall complete in all sections and sign the visa application Click Here.
+2. National visa application form.
+Each applicant, or his/her representative, shall complete in all sections and sign the visa application.
+Click Here.

 For employees: proof of application for registration of the company with the Spanish Social Security and proof of the worker's affiliation to the Social Security.

-• For self-employed workers: proof of affiliation to the RETA (Special Scheme for Self-Employed Workers).
+For self-employed workers: proof of application for registration to the RETA (Special Scheme for Self- Employed Workers).

 The insurance must cover all risks insured by the public health system in Spain.